- Information

 Day 1: Beginning of Egypt Lifetime Holiday

-Nile River Dinner Cruise in Cairo
+Nile River Dinner Cruise in Cairo:

 Meals: Dinner